YKLoh666/AACS1084-Past-Year-Answer/2020-APR/answer.md

 d) Cohesion is a measure of the independence of a module.

+e)

-e) (i) Funtional cohesion
+(i) Funtional cohesion

-e) (ii) Sequential cohesion
+(ii) Sequential cohesion

-e) (iii) Communicational cohesion
+(iii) Communicational cohesion

 ### Question 4

 a)
-Modular programming emphasizes separating the functionality of a program into independent, interchangeable module, such that each module contains everything necessary to execute only one aspect of the desired functionality.
+- Modular programming enables us to organize a program into small, independent modules that are separately named and individually invokeable program elements.

 b) (i)